Donald Trump picks Apprentice producer to be special envoy to UK

 “Mark will work to enhance diplomatic relations, focusing on areas of mutual interest, including trade, investment opportunities, and cultural exchanges.”

-In October 2016, Mr Burnett and his wife, actress Roma Downey, distanced themselves from Mr Trump, criticising the “hatred, division and misogyny that has been a very unfortunate part of his campaign”.
+In October 2016, Mr Burnett and his wife, actor Roma Downey, distanced themselves from Mr Trump, criticising the “hatred, division and misogyny that has been a very unfortunate part of his campaign”.

 Mr Trump has already nominated businessman Warren Stephens to serve as the US ambassador to the UK.